dan-reznik/Ramanujan-Sato/README.md

 #> [1] 365698328077754498546241794891999342493696
 ```

-Because total integer precision is imperative for each term in the RS
+Total integer precision is imperative in the series computation, so we
-summation, in what follows we will be using the arbitrary-precision
-library.
+start by loading the arbitrary-precision library.

 ### Load the arbitrary-precision library